Hendrikk27/Website/README.md

-This repository is abput online shop that i make my own.
+This repository is about online shop that i make my own.